KaAnLa1/KaAnLa1/h2 Pubkey.md

 ## b) Messaging.
 Send an encrypted and signed message using PGP, then verify and decrypt it.
 (You can use folders to simulate users, or use two computers or two different OS users.
-Don't use Tero as a name of any party, unless that's your given name.) https://terokarvinen.com/2023/pgp-encrypt-sign-verify/ I followed instructions:
+Don't use Tero as a name of any party, unless that's your given name.)

+https://terokarvinen.com/2023/pgp-encrypt-sign-verify/

+I followed instructions:

 I was able to generate Kati's Keypair (and installed required tools).

 I was able to expor my pub key.

 I simulated Alice according instructions.
 As Alice I was able to imp and verify Tero's key and see the trust.
 But I had issues with "Tero needs Alices Public Key to Know IT's Her": I wasn't able to import alice.pub.
 Error: gpg: no valid OpenPGP data found.
 Tried to resolve the issue but didn't find resolution (killall also runned).

-Even I had unresolved issue I decided to test "Alice Sends a Secret Message" I was able to create a message but encrypting and signing gives error: gpg: Note: '--sign' is not confidered and option Unfortunately I am not familiar with Linux.
+Even I had unresolved issue I decided to test "Alice Sends a Secret Message" I was able to create a message but encrypting and signing gives error: gpg: Note: '--sign' is not considered an option Unfortunately I am not familiar with Linux.
 Thus I decided to stop thist task.